 Choosing a deployment model

-PingOne Privilege offers agent-based and agentless deployment models to meet different organizational needs and security requirements.
-Choosing the right model depends on your priorities for security, ease of deployment, and user experience.
+PingOne Privilege offers agent-based and agentless deployment models.
+Choosing the right model depends on your organization’s priorities for security, ease of deployment, and user experience.

-Agent-based deployment is recommended for organizations that require the highest level of device and user identity assurance.
+The agent-based model is recommended for organizations requiring the highest level of device and user identity assurance.
 In this model, users install the PingOne Privilege agent on their device.
-The agent leverages the device’s Trusted Platform Module (TPM) to create a strong, hardware-backed identity using passkeys.
+The agent leverages the device’s Trusted Platform Module (TPM) to create a strong, hardware-backed identity.

 Key features of this model include: